alchemydc/musemeter/memory-bank/activeContext.md

 - The project requires a strong focus on personalization and user experience.
 - Integration with external APIs (music events, Spotify) will be crucial.
 - The SeatGeek API also looks interesting and has been added to the list of music discovery APIs to explore.
-- We can use perplexity to create links for events we are interested in so we don't have to use ticketmaster links.
-The syntax is `https://www.perplexity.ai/search?q=boulder%20theater `